Arrive by plane or boat!

 Check into your hotel for the first 3 nights of your Sicilian experience.

-Our local expert will have booked a hotel for you and will be more than happy to recommend a restaurant based upon your personal preference from unique modern options to traditional Sicilian cuisine.
+Our local expert will have booked a hotel for you and will be more than happy to recommend a restaurant based on your personal preference from unique modern options to traditional Sicilian cuisine.

 Discover the ancient town of Palermo at your leisure or with a guide to talk and walk you through the history of the city.
 Visit the city's main sights, including the Norman section, Quattro Canti di Citta (the Four Corners of the City), Palermo's extravagant baroque square and the twelfth-century Duomo (Cathedral).